 I posted before about how goats are not beginner livestock.
 I’ve also posted about the basics you need to care for your goats.
 But how do you keep track of all of the things that you’ve done, need to do, or want to do?
 I have tried many different ways of trying to keep track of who has gotten what meds, who was breed by who, and who needs vaccines or boosters.
-But my herd health sheets have been fantastic over the last nine months and I wanted to share them with you.
+But my herd health sheets have been fantastic over the last several years and I wanted to share them with you.

 Why Keeping Track Is Important

 Unlike other livestock, goats can be pretty fragile creatures that require constant care and maintenance.
 If you don’t know who is who, or maybe forget that you dewormed your milk goat, you can have some pretty serious problems.

 For example, if you are breeding your goats for milk, you need to know who bred them around what time.
 Then you need to know if they have had any issues with milking in the past, how often they have had to be dewormed, how many kids they throw, and if they have any contagious diseases.

 Another reason to help keep track is breeding.
 We decided to keep Champ’s kid Stella.
 We CAN breed Stella back to her father but that’s not an awesome idea.
 Also, by knowing that Champ hates being milked, we know that we need to work with Stella a lot on the milking stand.

 We also had an issue with Orf’s within the first few months of having Bella, Champ, Midas and Texas.
 So by keeping track of who had it, it helps keep us updated on who is likely to get it.

 Obviously, if you only have two goats, you can probably remember these things.
 But we have more than two and will definitely have even more.
 Not to mention that we plan on breeding goats for a long time.
 It would be nice to be able to go back at a glance and see who has been healthy and who hasn’t.
 I am working towards breeding healthier genetics with less need for worming